nu-tech-ethics/summer2024/pages/_assignments/identity04.md

 _“exploitation of lands, waters, and peoples”_

 1. When talking about ethics and thinking about who’s included and who’s not, we often think about the _human_ people impacted.
-There are so many fields that aim to do this for justice-serving ends, for example Human-Centered Machine Learning (HCMLLinks to an external site.) or Human-Centered Artificial Intelligence (HCAILinks to an external site.).
+There are so many fields that aim to do this for justice-serving ends, for example Human-Centered Machine Learning ([HCML](https://encyclopedia.pub/entry/8717)) or Human-Centered Artificial Intelligence ([HCAI](https://encyclopedia.pub/entry/24971)).
 Think back to the land acknowledgement.
 What are some consequences of centering humans?

 Remember: **Submit your *entry text* on Canvas.**